 When it comes down to it, a successful app is not just a one-off project.
 You’re building a product.
 If you want people to use your app, build it with the same attention to detail as the leading mobile products.
 They have set the bar for how mobile apps should work.
 The question that should be asked instead is, “What will it take to build the right product?”
 Switching to the product mindset changes the approach for how to deliver mobile projects.
 You’ll need to rely on 5 key ingredients if you want to succeed: process, capabilities, experience, thinking, and people.

-- Capabilities are best when they’re bolstered by hands-on experience.
+Capabilities are best when they’re bolstered by hands-on experience.
 The mobile world has matured a lot in the past few years.
 Those who have gotten their hands dirty understand the hidden traps that can send projects off the rails.
 They know the mobile platforms well enough to push the envelope on innovative solutions.
-Cantina has been building apps for the last 7 years, pushing the boundaries of mobile.
+Cantina has been building apps since 2008, pushing the boundaries of mobile.
 We have helped to innovate the world of video sharing, connect to lightbulbs (well before the Philips Hue), and develop for the Apple Watch within months of its launch.

 Increase the likelihood of success of your mobile project by approaching it with a product mindset and focusing on the full recipe.
 The lack of any one ingredient will foul up the recipe.
 Cantina is proud to bring all of them to the table to work with clients and deliver the right products to the right audience.